Martin Shkreli trial: Still no jury after almost two days

 Shkreli, 34, faces charges of securities fraud, wire fraud and conspiracy for allegedly cheating investors out of more than $11 million between 2009 and 2014 in what federal prosecutors called a Ponzi scheme.

 But Shkreli's broader antics appear to have complicated jury selection.
-By Tuesday afternoon, the pool of prospective jurors was down to 63, from about 240 when jury selection began on Monday.
+After two days, the pool of prospective jurors was down to 47, from about 240 when jury selection began on Monday.

 Some prospective jurors were dismissed because of "strong views on Martin Shkreli," Judge Kiyo Matsumoto said.
 Shkreli's lawyer Ben Brafman said many more were excused because they had conflicting plans, health problems or family issues.